-- No applicants can bid for properties that would result in overcrowding or under-occupation. - The Council may occasionally allocate properties to larger households outside the usual size criteria.
+- No applicants can bid for properties that would result in overcrowding or under-occupation. - Supported housing will only be offered to people who have support needs and if the supported housing scheme would meet their support needs.

+The Council may occasionally allocate properties to larger households outside the usual size criteria.